programming-for-info-pros/hello-world/README.md

 <!-- TODO: rest of process for setting up a Dev Container -->

+## Requirements

+You need to write a program that prints `Hello, World!` to the terminal.

 ## Submitting this assignment

-You submit this assignment by pushing the changes you make in your codespace back to this repository.
+You submit this assignment by committing and pushing the changes you make in your codespace back to your assignment repository.

-The repository is set up to automatically run acceptance tests whenever you push changes.
+Your repository is set up to automatically run acceptance tests whenever you push changes.
 However, you first need to grant permission for them to run.
-Click the **Actions** tab at the top of the page, and then agree to enable workflows.
+Go to your assignment repository on GitHub, click the **Actions** tab at the top of the page, and then agree to enable workflows.

 ![Screenshot showing how to enable acceptance tests](img/enable-workflows.png)